pygame/pygame/docs/reST/ref/draw.rst

          .. note::
             When using ``width`` values ``> 1``, the edge lines will only grow inward.
-   :param bool draw_top_right: (optional) if this is set to True it than the top right corner
+   :param bool draw_top_right: (optional) if this is set to True than the top right corner
       of the circle will be drawn
-   :param bool draw_top_left: (optional) if this is set to True it than the top left corner
+   :param bool draw_top_left: (optional) if this is set to True than the top left corner
       of the circle will be drawn
-   :param bool draw_bottom_left: (optional) if this is set to True it than the bottom left corner
+   :param bool draw_bottom_left: (optional) if this is set to True than the bottom left corner
       of the circle will be drawn
-   :param bool draw_bottom_right: (optional) if this is set to True it than the bottom right corner
+   :param bool draw_bottom_right: (optional) if this is set to True than the bottom right corner
       of the circle will be drawn

          | if any of the draw_circle_part is True than it will draw all circle parts that have the True